SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell Wilcox IQOTX81.md

 ## About

-This driver allows the management of the **Snell Wilcox IQOTX81** using a serialconnection.
+This driver allows the management of the **Snell Wilcox IQOTX81** using a serial connection.

 ### Ranges of the driver